-Every aspect of our program is designed to teach our children to explore their world through the seven principals of Unitarian Universalism in a language they can understand
+Every aspect of our program is designed to teach our children to explore their world through the seven principles of Unitarian Universalism in a language they can understand

 - Each person is important